Cancer Pain (PDQ®): Supportive care - Patient Information [NCI]

 Bisphosphonates (pamidronate, zoledronic acid, and ibandronate) are drugs that are sometimes used when cancer has spread to the bones.
 They are given as an intravenous infusion and combined with other treatments to decrease pain and reduce risk of broken bones.
 However, bisphosphonates sometimes cause severe side effects.
 Talk to your doctor if you have severe muscle or bone pain.
 Bisphosphonate therapy may need to be stopped.

 The use of bisphosphonates is also linked to the risk of bisphosphonate-associated osteonecrosis (BON).
-See the PDQ summary on Oral Complications of Chemotherapy and Head/Neck Radiation for more information.
+For more information, see Oral Complications of Chemotherapy and Head/Neck Radiation.

 Denosumab is another drug that may be used when cancer has spread to the bones.
 It is given as a subcutaneous injection and may help prevent and relieve pain.